 Fashion blogs that accept guest posts

-Check out these style sites if you want to contribute fashion related content as a guest author.
+Check out these style sites if you want to contribute fashion-related content as a guest author.

 Focus On Style

-Sharon Haver is the founder of Focus On Style, a website dedicated to fashion, style consulting, and and her podcast.
+Sharon Haver is the founder of Focus On Style, a website dedicated to fashion, style consulting, and her podcast.

-It’s one of the highest domain authority fashion websites that accepts contributions, so don’t miss out on this amazing opportunity!
+It’s one of the highest domain authority fashion websites that accept contributions, so don’t miss out on this amazing opportunity!
 Read her guidelines to get a better idea of how to send the perfect pitch.